Maples7/express-final-response/README.md

 ```

 ### Response in each request
-Once you want to return result in each request, call `next()` with proper params.
+Once you want to return result in each request, call [Express `next()` function](http://expressjs.com/en/guide/error-handling.html) (Actually, we are making use of error handling mechanism of Express) with proper params.

 If response is an error, thare are several ways to do this:
 ```js